MSUBioinformaticsCore/scRNAseq_training/README.md

 # scRNA-seq Data Analysis Tutorial

 In this tutorial you will use the Kallisto | bustools workflow to perform pseudo-alignment of scRNA-seq reads to a reference transcriptome and generate count matrices.
+Then you will analyze the count data in R.

 ------------------------------------------------------------------------
 ## Overview